nenhang/IMIG-Source/README.md

 ### Overview

 For the basic and complex sub-datasets, we use the same codebase (`src/generate_dataset.py` and `src/generate_prompts.py`) with some adjustable parameters to achieve different generation effects.
-And for the flexible sub-dataset, we provide an example of generating images with two subjects (`src/generate_composite_dataset.py` and `src/generate_composite_prompts.py`), and you can modify the code for more subjects.
+And for the flexible sub-dataset, we provide an example of generating images with 2-5 subjects (`src/generate_composite_dataset.py` and `src/generate_composite_prompts.py`), and you can modify the code for more subjects.

 ### Prompts Generation